The Environment and Climate Change Law Review: Russia

 In accordance with the legislation, legal entities and individuals that cause damage to the environment as a result of its pollution, depletion, damage, destruction, irrational use of natural resources, degradation and destruction of natural ecological systems, natural complexes and natural landscapes and other violations of legislation in the field of environmental protection should compensate the damage in full (voluntarily or by a court decision).

 Thus, by virtue of Article 1079 of the Civil Code, legal entities and citizens whose activities are associated with increased danger to others are obliged to compensate for the damage caused by the source of increased danger, regardless of the presence of guilt, if they do not prove that the damage was caused by force majeure.
-In this regard, for example, the owner of the pipeline is responsible for environmental damage caused as a result of the illegal tapping into the pipeline by third parties.10
+In this regard, for example, the owner of a pipeline is responsible for environmental damage caused as a result of illegal tapping into the pipeline by third parties.11

 Compensation for damage caused to the environment can be carried out by recovery of damages or by imposing on the defendant the obligation to restore the disturbed state of the environment (Article 1082 of the Civil Code, Article 78 of the Law 'On Environmental Protection').
 The choice of the method of compensation for the harm caused when applying to the court is made by the claimant.

-Damage to the environment caused by a legal entity or an individual entrepreneur is reimbursed in accordance with the rates and methods of calculating the amount of damage to the environment approved by the federal executive authorities and, in their absence, based on actual costs of restoring the disturbed state of the environment, considering the losses incurred, including loss of profits.
+Damage to the environment caused by a legal entity or an individual entrepreneur is reimbursed in accordance with the rates and methods of calculating the amount of damage to the environment approved by the federal executive authorities and, in their absence, based on the actual costs of restoring the disturbed state of the environment, considering the losses incurred, including loss of profits.
 According to a court decision, it is also possible to restore the disturbed state of the environment at the expense of the injurer in accordance with the restoration project, if there is an objective possibility of restoring the environment and the offender can perform restoration work within a reasonable time frame.

 Claims for compensation for damage to the environment caused by violation of legislation in the field of environmental protection can be brought within 20 years.
 At the same time, the limitation of action for compensation of losses and damage caused by radiation impact on the environment is three years from the day when the person learned or should have learned about the violation of his or her rights.

-Persons who jointly caused harm to the environment shall be jointly liable (Article 1080 of the Civil Code).
+Persons who jointly cause harm to the environment shall be jointly liable (Article 1080 of the Civil Code).
 However, the court has the right to impose a solidary liability on such persons based on their individual degree of guilt.

 If several persons acted independently of each other and the actions of each of them led to environmental damage, according to the general rule, such persons bear shared responsibility (Article 1064 of the Civil Code).